-If at all possible try to keep your cooking temperature down to 250 degrees and if you pre-cooked your ribs they should be done in 2 - 3 hours.
+If at all possible, try to keep your cooking temperature down to 250 degrees.
+If you pre-cooked your ribs, they should be done in 2-3 hours.
 Don't baste them with BBQ sauce until the last 45 minutes of cooking time.

 If you apply the BBQ sauce too early the sugars in your BBQ sauce will get too hot and burn your ribs.

 Tip 8: Use Tongs to Flip the Ribs

 You will want to have a couple of sets of tongs to use on your grill to turn your meat or ribs over with.
 You don't want to use a fork as this will let some of the flavor escape.

 Tip 9: Put the Hot Coals on the Other Side of the Grill

 Keep your hot coals over to one side and cook your ribs over on the other side of the grill.
 Keep some hot charcoal in a large metal can in case you want to add more hot coals if your cooking temperature gets too low.